n8n-io/n8n-docs/docs/getting-started/quickstart.md

 # Quickstart

-You can run n8n both locally and remotely.
-There are three different ways in which you can get started with n8n.
+n8n can be run locally via [npm](https://www.npmjs.com/package/n8n) and [Docker](https://hub.docker.com/r/n8nio/n8n), or using our hosted n8n.cloud offering.

 [[toc]]

-## Run n8n with n8n.cloud
+## n8n.cloud

-While n8n.cloud and n8n are the same in terms of features, n8n.cloud provides conveniences such as:
+In addition to all the features of n8n, n8n.cloud provides added benefits such as:
-- Not having to set up and maintain your n8n instance
+- No set up or maintenance for your n8n instance
 - Managed OAuth for authentication
-- Easily upgrading to the newest n8n versions
+- Easy upgrades to the newest n8n versions

 If this option is for you, sign up for an [n8n.cloud](https://www.n8n.cloud/) account.

-## Run n8n locally
+## npm

-### Using npx
-If you just want to try out n8n without installing it, run it with [npx](../reference/glossary.md#npx):
+You can try out n8n without installing it using [npx](../reference/glossary.md#npx).

+From the terminal, run:

 ```bash
 npx n8n
 ```

 This command will download everything that is needed to start n8n.
 You can then access n8n and start building workflows by opening [http://localhost:5678](http://localhost:5678).

-### Using npm

 If you want to install n8n globally, use [npm](../reference/glossary.md#npm):